oanegros/MicroscopyNodes/README.md

 - Otsu initial volumetric emission material is applied
 - Scale bars are added to the `Geometry Nodes` container of your volumetric data

+## Video introduction

+See the [video introduction](https://youtu.be/TCQojYEYxVo) to the tif2blender add-on on youtube.

 ## Installing `tif loader`